 changing the line

-//#define SPCH ""to
+//#define SPCH ""

-#define SPCH ""in the file
+#define SPCH ""

-in which you define and initialize
+data.cc in which you define and initialize

 the static data.
 That way the header remains as it should: it declares instead